Expect, Plan, and Prepare: Plan for the Worst

 - Treatment with injections of anti-VEGF medication is not started early and not continued as needed.

 - Not everyone responds the same with anti-VEGF injections.
-There are some people who cannot be helped with them.1
+Some people cannot be helped with them.1

 Educate yourself on resources available

 The biggest factor in planning is to educate yourself.
-Find out:
+Start here.

 What resources are available to help with income and expenses if you need it?